Trainings

 [virtual training]

 This training will address how to create, assess, and improve outcomes in an LTBI cascade of care in a clinic setting.
-Please note: application will be available via CDPH partner Zoom.
+Please note: the application link will send you to the Zoom registration page setup by CDPH - TB Free CA.

 (Application is currently unavailable, thanks for your patience.)